Wildlife of Niger: Aïr and Ténéré Reserve

 The reserve is rich in fauna and flora.
 Home to a dwindling population of ostriches, the Sahara conservation efforts are put in place to increase the number of this species in the reserve.
-It encloses the Addax Sanctuary Strict Nature Reserve, established in 1988, as a core area, specifically to protect the Addax (Addax nasomaculatus).
+It encloses the Addax Sanctuary Strict Nature Reserve, established in 1988, as a core area, specifically to protect the addax (Addax nasomaculatus).
 It is also identified by BirdLife International as an Important Bird Area.

 Termit Massif reserve

-The Termit Massif reserve is now, since 2012, under a new decree.
+The Termit Massif reserve has been under a decree since 2012.
 It encloses an area of 100000 km2 area, which is the largest single reserve in Africa.
-It is also a Saharan antelopes conservation area since 1998 as it has a combination of desert and mountain habitats covering the Saharan and Sahelian zones in the country.
+It has been a Saharan antelope conservation area since 1998 as it has a combination of desert and mountain habitats covering Saharan and Sahelian zones.
 The whole area of Termit Massif and Tin Toumma desert is considered a biodiversity hotspot.
-Its arid land fauna consists of addax, dama and dorcas gazelles, cheetah, Barbary sheep and striped hyena, bustards (Nubian and Sudan) and spurred tortoise.
-It is also the habitat for the Critically Endangered dama gazelle.
+Its arid land fauna consists of addax and dorcas gazelles, cheetah, Barbary sheep and striped hyena, bustards (Nubian and Sudan) and spurred tortoises.
+It is also the habitat for the critically endangered dama gazelle.

 Wildlife

-There are 136 mammal species in Niger, of which 2 are critically endangered, 2 are endangered, 9 are vulnerable, and 1 is near-threatened.
+There are 136 mammal species in Niger, of which two are critically endangered, two are endangered, nine are vulnerable, and one is near threatened.
 One of the species listed for Niger can no longer be found in the wild.
 Bird Life International has reported 528 species of birds of which three are globally threatened and one is an introduced species; many species may be yet to be discovered in the rich avifauna seen here in spite of thin vegetation.

 Flora

 The desert ecosystems dominates the land topography of Niger.
-In spite of this arid climate, it has 2124 plant species of which 210 have nutritive value (particularly during famine).
+In spite of this arid climate, it has 2,124 plant species of which 210 have nutritive value (particularly important during famine).